Must-See Tourist Attractions in Mumbai

 - Tip: Sunset is the moment.
 Keep an eye on your belongings in the crowds.

-Bandra: sea forts, street art and cafes
+Bandra: sea forts, street art and cafés

 Bandra rewards wandering.
-Walk out to Bandra Fort (Castella de Aguada) for views of the Bandra-Worli Sea Link, hunt down the colourful murals of the Chapel Road and Ranwar village lanes, and settle into one of the neighbourhood’s many cafes.
+Walk out to Bandra Fort (Castella de Aguada) for views of the Bandra-Worli Sea Link, hunt down the colourful murals of the Chapel Road and Ranwar village lanes, and settle into one of the neighbourhood’s many cafés.
 It’s the city’s most quietly charismatic district.

 Suggested routes

-One day (South Mumbai classic): Start at CSMT for photos, walk through Fort and Kala Ghoda with a museum stop, break for lunch at an Irani cafe, taxi to the Gateway of India, then finish along Marine Drive to Chowpatty for sunset and street food.
+One day (South Mumbai classic): Start at CSMT for photos, walk through Fort and Kala Ghoda with a museum stop, break for lunch at an Irani café, taxi to the Gateway of India, then finish along Marine Drive to Chowpatty for sunset and street food.

 Two days: Give day one to South Mumbai as above.
 On day two, take a morning ferry to Elephanta Caves, return by early afternoon, then head north to Haji Ali (tide permitting) and Siddhivinayak, closing with dinner in Bandra or Juhu.

-Three days or more: Add Sanjay Gandhi National Park and Kanheri Caves, the Dr. Bhau Daji Lad Museum in Byculla, and a slow half-day exploring Bandra’s forts, murals and cafes.
+Three days or more: Add Sanjay Gandhi National Park and Kanheri Caves, the Dr Bhau Daji Lad Museum in Byculla, and a slow half-day exploring Bandra’s forts, murals and cafés.